MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L04_Deploy_and_manage_host_pools_and_hosts_with_PowerShell_ADDS.md

    ```
    > **Note**: A registration token is required to authorize a session host to join the host pool.
 The value of token's expiration date must be between one hour and one month from the current date and time.

-1. Within the Remote Desktop session to **az140-24-p3-0**, from the **Administrator: Windows PowerShell ISE** console, run the following to install the Windows Virtual Desktop Agent:
+1. Within the Remote Desktop session to **az140-24-p3-0**, from the **Administrator: Windows PowerShell ISE** console, run the following to install the Azure Virtual Desktop Agent:

    ```powershell
    Set-Location -Path $labFilesFolder
    Start-Process -FilePath 'msiexec.exe' -ArgumentList "/i $WVDAgentInstallerName", "/quiet", "/qn", "/norestart", "/passive", "REGISTRATIONTOKEN=$($registrationInfo.Token)", "/l* $labFilesFolder\AgentInstall.log" | Wait-Process
    ```

-1. Within the Remote Desktop session to **az140-24-p3-0**, from the **Administrator: Windows PowerShell ISE** console, run the following to install the Windows Virtual Desktop Boot Loader:
+1. Within the Remote Desktop session to **az140-24-p3-0**, from the **Administrator: Windows PowerShell ISE** console, run the following to install the Azure Virtual Desktop Boot Loader:

    ```powershell
    Start-Process -FilePath "msiexec.exe" -ArgumentList "/i $wvdBootLoaderInstallerName", "/quiet", "/qn", "/norestart", "/passive", "/l* $labFilesFolder\BootLoaderInstall.log" | Wait-process
    ```

-#### Task 5: Verify the deployment of the Azure Windows Virtual Desktop host
+#### Task 5: Verify the deployment of the Azure Virtual Desktop host

-1. Switch to the lab computer, in the web browser displaying the Azure portal, search for and select **Windows Virtual Desktop**, on the **Windows Virtual Desktop** blade, select **Host pools** and, on the **Windows Virtual Desktop \| Host pools** blade, select the entry **az140-24-hp3** representing the newly modified pool.
+1. Switch to the lab computer, in the web browser displaying the Azure portal, search for and select **Azure Virtual Desktop**, on the **Azure Virtual Desktop** blade, select **Host pools** and, on the **Azure Virtual Desktop \| Host pools** blade, select the entry **az140-24-hp3** representing the newly modified pool.
 1. On the **az140-24-hp3** blade, in the vertical menu on the left side, in the **Manage** section, click **Session hosts**.
 1. On the **az140-24-hp3 \| Session hosts** blade, verify that the deployment includes a single host.